Dev Docs

 Overview

-We invite you to contribute a new translation to Disciple.Tools, and it does not require writing code!
+We invite you to to Disciple.Tools, and it does not require writing code!
 You can submit completed translations through Github or through email, and our commit team will review it and add it to the project.

 Current Available Translations

 Disciple.Tools is available in 30+ languages.
-See Translation for more details.
+See for more details.

 As Disciple.Tools develops, additional translation commits will be needed.